Is Peer Pressure Influencing You Negatively?

 - How should Christians stand up for their faith in such an anti-Christian world?

-- Ways that I can talk to my friends and family about God and Jesus without pushing them away?
+- How can I talk to my friends and family about God and Jesus without pushing them away?

 Peer Pressure, Or Follow The Lord?

+Peer pressure builds up, or it tears down!
 For example, “Does what I am considering to do or say go against God and His Word?”
 It is evident that if you want to be a Godly teenager, you will want to try to do God’s will.
+Another example is, “Should I go out drinking or choose to spend time with my family and those who love me and want what is best for my life?”
+It says in Ephesians 5:18, “Do not get drunk on wine, which leads to debauchery.
+Instead, be filled with the Spirit.”
+When you look at the Bible for your answers, the questions are much easier to answer.

 Teens Need Help In Making Wise Choices!